tmesaglio/iNaturalist-invertebrates-recognition/README.md

 The code in the R file 'figure1' covers the creation of Figure 1, WebFigure 2 and WebFigure 4.

-In the Data folder, the zipped CSV 'granddata' contains all 524,606 rows of data exported from iNaturalist, and the CSVs 'id_through_time', 'id_through_time_dutch' and 'id_through_time_taiwan' are the files referred to in the R file 'figure1'.
+In the Data folder, the zipped CSV 'newgrand' contains all 1,013,171 rows of data exported from iNaturalist, and the CSVs 'id_through_time', 'id_through_time_dutch' and 'id_through_time_taiwan' are the files referred to in the R file 'figure1'.